adellej/beans/docs/usage.rst

 Ideally you want to
 start with a set of parameters for your ``theta`` that roughly replicates the burst observations, including the number, fluence, and recurrence times.
-For the 'train' mode, the number of bursts simulated can be adjusted with the ``numburstssim`` and ``ref_ind`` parameters, remembering that the simulation is performed in both directions (forward and backward in time) from the reference burst.
+For the "train" mode, the number of bursts simulated can be adjusted with the ``numburstssim`` and ``ref_ind`` parameters, remembering that the simulation is performed in both directions (forward and backward in time) from the reference burst.

 The recurrence time (and fluence) can be adjusted by modifying the distance (larger distance implies larger accretion rate at the same flux, and hence more frequent bursts).
 You can test the effect of